shalini161/SAR_Logic/README.md

 This project is on SAR Logic IP designing using an open-source tool.
 The design includes Flow/FreePDKs provided by VLSI Computer Architecture Research Group (VLSIARCH) at Oklahoma State University (OSU).

 ## A Glance SAR Logic Circuitry
+To obtain the basic information on analog to digital converter: tap the link [this](/Basic/intro).
-To learn more about SAR Logic models and its working principle: tap this link [this](/Basic/Types).
+To learn more about SAR Logic models and its working principle: tap this link [this](/Basic/SARtypes).
 To view the implementation and specification: tap this link [this](/Basic/working).

 ## Block Diagram of the SAR Logic